WagnerSousaLima/WagnerSousaLima/README.md

 ### 🎓 Background
 - Degree in Systems Analysis and Development — Senac-SP
-- Currently pursuing an MBA in Software Engineering — USP/ESALQ
+- Currently pursuing an MBA in Software Engineering — Universidade de São Paulo/ESALQ

 ### 🚀 What I'm into
 I like working on well-structured solutions that make sense for the people using them.
 I'm not just focused on the tech — I care about how software fits into the bigger picture and solves real problems.
 Always learning, always improving.